abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 06-04-13

-One of the most important things for us to be doing here—as either monastics or as visiting laypeople living like monastics—is to develop our formal meditation practice.
-A key to this is learning how to delight in meditation—the freedom that comes from simply sitting, not becoming anything, resting in a state of mind that is able to put things down.
+One of the most important things for us to be doing here---as either monastics or as visiting laypeople living like monastics---is to develop our formal meditation practice.
+A key to this is learning how to delight in meditation---the freedom that comes from simply sitting, not becoming anything, resting in a state of mind that is able to put things down.

 Yesterday I was reflecting on the word *concentration*, which is the